Connic

 DO: Track cost per agent

 Different agents have different cost profiles.
-Your research agent might use GPT-4o while your simple FAQ bot uses Flash.
+Your research agent might use GPT-5 while your simple FAQ bot uses Gemini Flash.
 Track them separately.

 DON'T: Ignore success rate drops

-A 95% to 85% success rate drop might seem minor.
-But it means 3x more failures.
-Set up alerting thresholds based on percentages, not raw counts.
+A 95% to 85% success rate drop sounds minor, but it's 3x more failures.
+Set alerting thresholds based on percentages, not raw counts.

 DO: Compare input vs output ratios